FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

 * **Product Spec**: This step is intended to specify the Product Spec to be included in the Product Offering.
-In this step you have to select the dataset Product Spec you created previously.
+In this step you have to select the dataset product specification you created previously.

 [![Offering Datasets Through the FIWARE Store Interface8](../images/Offering-Datasets-Through-the-WStore-Interface8.png)](../images/Offering-Datasets-Through-the-WStore-Interface8.png)